 Transforming science education through research-driven innovation

-Our Vision: One day all learners and educators will have equitable access to high quality science education opportunities informed by diverse perspectives that prepare them to understand and redress social and environmental injustices in their personal, professional, and civic lives.
+Our Vision for Equity and Social Justice: One day all learners and educators will have equitable access to high quality science education opportunities informed by diverse perspectives that prepare them to understand and redress social and environmental injustices in their personal, professional, and civic lives.

 BSCS believes that science learning should be inclusive, meaningful, and advance the work of social and environmental justice.
 We launched the Equity & Social Justice Initiative (ESJI) in 2018 to define our role and take action toward redressing inequity and injustice in STEM, and in the world at large, through science education.
 Our commitment to equity and social justice is central to our mission and at the heart of everything we do.